Choose from the committee buttons below for more information.

-The Member Experience Committee goal is to have the FPA of MN members realize and experience the values of being a member of FPA.
+The Membership Committee goal is to have the FPA of MN members realize and experience the values of being a member of FPA.
 Enhance FPA of Minnesota's membership value, understand and respond to member needs by providing extraordinary benefits and activities and the connections that enhance their practice and service to their clients.

 New Member (Recruitment)

 The New Member Committee mission is the recruitment and integration of new members during the first year of membership.
-We promote the growth of FPA membership by greeting guests at the chapter meetings, serving as a chapter guide for their first year, hosting networking social events for new members, and staffing an information booth at the Symposium.
+We promote the growth of FPA membership by greeting guests at the chapter meetings, serving as a chapter guide for their first year, hosting networking social events for new members, and staffing an information booth at the ASCEND Conference.